(Click on small photos to enlarge. Also see Designing a Barn.)

 This barn features clerestory windows and a single-story workshop that extends the length of the building.

-Hammerbeam trusses support the root of this light-filled barn with second story access for vehicles.
+Hammerbeam trusses support the roof of this light-filled barn with second story access for vehicles.
 Find out more here.

 These creative clients had a distinctive vision of the barn they wanted, and came to us with a sketch.